alleyinteractive/ad-layers/README.md

 ### DFP

-DFP adds the following settings to the Ad Server Settings page.
+DFP adds the following settings to the Ad Server Settings page:

-### Account ID
+*Account ID*